inveniosoftware/docs-invenio-rdm/docs/develop/topics/validation.md

 3. Serving out the file again, you should ideally serve it from a custom top-level domain (see e.g. how GitHub/Google/DropBox server user uploaded files).
-If not, you should prevent the browser from rendering the file (e.g SVGs, HTMLs, PDFs, etc) should simply be downloaded as a file or rendered as text/plain.
+If not, you should prevent the browser from rendering the file (e.g.
+   SVGs, HTMLs, PDFs, etc.) should simply be downloaded as a file or rendered as text/plain.

 NEVER EVER allow file uploads and serve back the upload file again to other